 Set out below are the summarised financial information for each subsidiary that has non-controlling interests that are material to the Group.
 These are presented before inter-company eliminations.

-There were no transactions with non-controlling interests for the financial year ended 31 December 2021 and 2020.
+There were no transactions with non-controlling interests for the financial years ended 31 December 2022 and 2021.

 Summarised balance sheet